Ramsgate Airport: 1952–68

 Ramsgate Airport was officially reopened on 27 June 1953 by Minister for Civil Aviation Alan Lennox-Boyd.
 The prototype Heron was amongst the aircraft that gave displays at the opening ceremony.
-A new flying club was formed, the Ramsgate Flying Club.
-Air Kruise moved its operations from Lympne to Ramsgate later that year.
+A new flying club was formed, the Ramsgate Flying Club, staffed by instructor Ron Pullinger, a friend of Kennard Air Kruise moved its operations from Lympne to Ramsgate later that year.
 Air Kruise traded as Trans-Channel Airways.
 It carried 22,500 passengers in 1953.